 Results from the opioid settlement prioritization survey 2021–22

-Respondent priorities for the use of settlement funds included:
+Respondents’ primary desires for the use of settlement funds included:

-- Prevention programming.
+- Prevention programs.

 - Expanding access to medications used to treat opioid use disorder (MOUD) and other opioid-related treatment.